-> Alba Marcelin ’23, an aerospace engineering major, became interested in airports and planes at an early age.
+Alba Marcelin ’23, an aerospace engineering major, became interested in airports and planes early.
 As she got older, she realized she could make a career out of this interest.
 Since the age of four, her mom would take her and her brother to Spain over summer vacations to visit family.
-It was through these visits that Alba became fascinated with one airport in particular, Madrid-Barajas Adolfo Suárez Airport.
+Through these visits, Alba became fascinated with one airport in particular, Madrid-Barajas Adolfo Suárez Airport.

-> It was through this curiosity that Alba began to research and expand her knowledge of the aviation industry, as well as growing a hobby for plane spotting.
+It was through this curiosity that Alba began to research and expand her knowledge of the aviation industry, as well as growing a hobby for plane spotting.
 “My ultimate dream is to become a commercial airline pilot,” she says.
 “A degree in aerospace engineering is a great way to bridge and open doors to many possibilities in the aerospace industry.
 Being able to work with airplanes and improve their systems for the environment is my main career goal.”

 After transferring into the new major at UHart (aerospace launched in fall 2021), Alba worked as a manufacturing engineering intern at Burke Aerospace (formally known as Turbine Technologies).
 She also interned at CCAT, and GE Aviation as an aviation system Intern in Dayton, OH last during the summer of 2022.